PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/operation.md

 ### Administrator Login

 To login as administrator, navigate to the `/admin` route and enter the credentials.
+You can also login as admin through the User Login page.

 **Note:** Administrator accounts cannot be created through the registration process.
 Admin credentials must be provisioned separately and managed outside the application interface.